GOcontroll/GOcontroll-Moduline/Moduline cheat sheet.md

 # controller update
 go-manual-update -- (points to manual_update.py) updates the controller from the command line, gives the option for a development or stable update.

+Accessing the linux image and dtb's can be done by mounting the boot partition like so: mount /dev/mmcblk0p1 /boot

 # module related scripts
 go-update-modules -- (points to installModuleFirmware.py) scan the module slots and update any outdated module firmwares